-Monitoring Report 2019
+Monitoring Report 2020

-- 1.1 Welcome to Knowsley Council's Local Plan Monitoring Report 2019.
-This report covers the period 1 April 2018 to 31 March 2019.
-This Report updates the Knowsley Local Plan: Monitoring Report 2018, which was published in June 2020 and it will be followed by the production of the Monitoring Report 2020. - 1.2 The requirements to prepare an annual report on the borough's growth and development are set out in legislation.
+- 1.1 Welcome to Knowsley Council's Local Plan Monitoring Report 2020.
+This report covers the period 1 April 2019 to 31 March 2020.
+This Report updates the Knowsley Local Plan: Monitoring Report 2019, which was also published in June 2021 and it will be followed by the production of the Monitoring Report 2021 later this year. - 1.2 The requirements to prepare an annual report on the borough's growth and development are set out in legislation.